-- 97. Second, dicamba is also very potent, such that vanishingly small amounts can cause considerable damage. - 98.
-And third, while the majority of herbicides pose a drift threat only when they are being applied, dicamba is extremely volatile and is known to volatize from soil and plant surfaces days after the initial application, forming vapor clouds that drift and damage plants at great distances from the application site. - 99.
+- 103. Several dicamba properties render it much more likely than other herbicides to cause widespread damage to plants and other organisms, both on treated fields and in surrounding areas.
+First, as an auxin-mimicking herbicide, dicamba is highly toxic to an extremely broad range of flowering plants, including trees, shrubs, soybeans and cotton, as well as nearly all vegetables and fruit crops. - 104.
+Second, dicamba is also very potent, such that vanishingly small amounts can cause considerable damage. - 105.
+And third, while the majority of herbicides pose a drift threat only when they are being applied, dicamba is extremely volatile and is known to volatize from soil and plant surfaces days after the initial application, forming vapor clouds that drift and damage plants at great distances from the application site. - 106.
 Dicamba contaminates the environment via spray drift, vapor drift, in rainfall, and in runoff from dicamba-treated fields.
 Such pollution has ramped up dramatically with the over-the-top spraying dicamba registrations.
-See infra ¶¶ 115-200. - 100.
+See infra ¶¶ 119-207. - 107.
 Spray drift occurs during application.
 As dicamba spray solution is forced under pressure through a nozzle, spray droplets are formed.
 Small droplets remain aloft for considerable periods, and are carried by even moderate winds to damage crops or wild plants in neighboring fields.
-Spray drift damage increases with wind speed and is characterized by injury that declines in severity with distance from the treated field. - 101.
-Vapor drift arises from volatilization of dicamba, that is, its conversion from liquid or solid form to vapor.
+Spray drift damage increases with wind speed and is characterized by injury that declines in severity with distance from the treated field.

+108. Vapor drift arises from volatilization of dicamba, that is, its conversion from liquid or solid form to vapor.
 Dicamba volatilizes during spray operations, but also up to several days after an application, as dicamba residues left on treated soil and plant surfaces evaporate.
 Vapor drift increases with temperature, and thus is far more common with late spring and summer over-the-top spraying of dicamba than with traditional preplant use.
 Vapor drift is also worse under still conditions, with little or no wind, which promote vapor accumulation.
 Finally, vapor drift is characterized by broad-scale injury that is uniform in severity, fencerow to fencerow.